Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   all_config="/etc/mkinitcpio.conf"
   EOF
   echo "Created /etc/mkinitcpio.d/linux.preset."
+  # Monitor after Kernel 6.15+ remove xe.force_low_latency=1 and xe.enable_psr=0.
+These were used to prevent the iGPU idle state causing pop-up asking to close (force to quit) applications like Steam and Brave.
   # Remove any i915.* parameters.
 Xe driver is default and stable for Meteor Lake (Core Ultra 7 255H) on kernel 6.12+.
   # No xe.force_probe needed. i915 is kept in MODULES (line 2985) as fallback only.
   # Mesa 26.0+ includes BTI prefetch for Intel ANV (better Arc 140T Vulkan performance) and ACO compiler for RadeonSI (faster AMD shader compile).